Topic Guide: Peace Studies at the University of Bradford - the early years

 Our 100 Objects exhibition includes several articles about Peace Studies.

-City of Peace, edited by Carol Rank, covers the department in the wider story of radical Bradford; see in particular Paul Rogers and Simon Whitby on the history of Peace Studies.
+City of Peace, edited by Carol Rank, covers the department as part of the wider story of radical Bradford; see in particular Paul Rogers and Simon Whitby on the history of Peace Studies.

 The University of Bradford: the early years, by Robert McKinlay, has an invaluable chapter on the early years of Peace Studies.